 Posted on June 8, 2018 by Charlotte

-- VA 244 with an Ariane 5 ES, carrying the next 4 Galileo satellites 23 (Tara) 24 (Samuel) 25 (Anna) and 26 (Ellen) is scheduled for launch July 25 .
-This is an ESA – EU.
-Two satellites arrived already May 4 and the remaining two arrived last Friday.
+- VA244 with an Ariane 5 ES, carrying the next 4 Galileo satellites — 23 (Tara), 24 (Samuel), 25 (Anna), and 26 (Ellen) — is scheduled for launch July 25 .
+This is a joint project, seeing efforts from both ESA and the EU.
+Two satellites arrived already on May 4, and the remaining two arrived last Friday.

 Two more ESA campaigns will soon start and the CSG teams are busy preparing for them:

-- Vega number 12, VV12, with Aeolus, an ESA Earth Observation satellite, satellite arrives early July, and
+- Vega number 12, VV12, with Aeolus — an ESA Earth Observation satellite.
+This satellite arrives early July.

-- Soyuz number 19, VS19, with Metop-C satellite arrives late June
+- Soyuz number 19, VS19, with MetOp-C satellite.
+This satellite arrives late June.

-and this very good video from the beginning of May will give you a good idea of this vast infrastructure work
+Additionally, here is a very good video from the beginning of May that will give you a good idea of the vast infrastructure work that is currently underway.